dongpengxia/BTree/README.md

 dictionary.txt is the name of the file with words for the dictionary removalFromDictionary.txt is the name of the file containing words to remove from the dictionary

-Expected Output:
+Expected Output (replace "Number" with # sign):
 LINKED LIST SPELLCHECKER:
-# of Misspelled Words: 134
+Number of Misspelled Words: 134
 Spellchecking runtime: 1.73652
 Most frequently accessed word: the
-# of times word was accessed: 129
+Number of times word was accessed: 129

 BTREE SPELLCHECKER: (M = 4)
-# of Misspelled Words: 134
+Number of Misspelled Words: 134
 Spellchecking runtime: 0.005124
 Most frequently accessed word: the
-# of times word was accessed: 129
+Number of times word was accessed: 129

 BTREE SPELLCHECKER (M = 8):
-# of Misspelled Words: 134
+Number of Misspelled Words: 134
 Spellchecking runtime: 0.004633
 Most frequently accessed word: the
-# of times word was accessed: 129
+Number of times word was accessed: 129

 LINKED LIST SPELLCHECKER (AFTER WORD REMOVALS):
-# of Misspelled Words: 295
+Number of Misspelled Words: 295
 Spellchecking runtime: 2.28061
 Most frequently accessed word: the
-# of times word was accessed: 129
+Number of times word was accessed: 129

 BTREE SPELLCHECKER (M = 4, AFTER WORD REMOVALS):
-# of Misspelled Words: 295
+Number of Misspelled Words: 295
 Spellchecking runtime: 0.005406
 Most frequently accessed word: the
-# of times word was accessed: 129
+Number of times word was accessed: 129

 BTREE SPELLCHECKER (M = 8, AFTER WORD REMOVALS):
-# of Misspelled Words: 295
+Number of Misspelled Words: 295
 Spellchecking runtime: 0.004589
 Most frequently accessed word: the
-# of times word was accessed: 129
+Number of times word was accessed: 129